gagan-bansal/extend-geojson-properties/README.md

         }]
     };
 ```
-usaging function is very simple once we have set properly the joinMap:
+Once we have set properly the joinMap the function is very simple :
 ```javascript
 extentGeoJSON(geojsons,dataSet,joinMap);
 ```
-Now geojsons would have the extended properties:
+Now geojsons contains the extended properties:
 ```jsvascript
     [{
       type:'Feature',